Spy (2015 film)

 Produced by Peter Chernin, Jenno Topping, Feig, and Jessie Henderson, Spy had its world premiere at South by Southwest on March 15, 2015, and was theatrically released in the United States on June 5, 2015, by 20th Century Fox.
-The film received positive reviews from critics and grossed $235 million worldwide against a $65 million budget.
+Spy received praise for Feig's direction and screenplay, McCarthy and Byrne's performances, as well as Statham's unexpectedly comedic performance.
+The film grossed $235 million worldwide against a $65 million budget.
 It was nominated for two Golden Globe Awards: Best Motion Picture – Musical or Comedy and Best Actress in a Motion Picture – Musical or Comedy for McCarthy.

 Plot

-Susan Cooper is a 40-year-old, single, desk-bound CIA employee who assists her partner, field agent Bradley Fine, remotely on a mission.
-Fine accidentally kills arms dealer Tihomir Boyanov, failing to learn the location of a suitcase nuke from him.
+Susan Cooper is a desk-bound CIA employee who remotely assists her partner, field agent Bradley Fine, on his missions.
+Fine accidentally kills arms dealer Tihomir Boyanov before Boyanov can tell Fine where a suitcase nuke is hidden.

-Susan uncovers evidence that Rayna, Boyanov's daughter, has contacted terrorist middle man Sergio De Luca, so Fine infiltrates her home.
-Rayna shoots him dead, while Susan watches helplessly online.
-Rayna then reveals she knows the identities of the agency's top agents, including Rick Ford and Karen Walker.
-Susan, once a top trainee agent but now unknown, volunteers to track her.
-When her boss, Elaine Crocker, reluctantly agrees, the ultra macho Ford quits in disgust.
+Susan discovers Boyanov's daughter, Rayna, has contacted terrorist middleman Sergio De Luca, so Fine infiltrates her home.
+She reveals she knows the identities of the agency's field agents, including Rick Ford and Karen Walker.
+Rayna then shoots Fine, apparently fatally.

+Since Susan is an agent but has never been in the field and is therefore unknown to Rayna, she volunteers to track Rayna herself.
+When Susan's boss, Elaine Crocker, reluctantly agrees, Ford objects due to Susan's inexperience and quits in protest.

 With her best friend and colleague Nancy providing remote intelligence, Susan goes to Paris.
-Ford shows up and warns her she will fail because of her inexperience.
-She discovers that De Luca's office has burned down, but finds a photo of a man standing next to the fire.
+A rogue Ford shows up, insisting she will fail.
+Susan discovers De Luca's office has been burned down, but finds a photo of a man standing next to the fire.
 Ford appears, argues with Susan again and leaves.

-She sees the man from the photo switch Ford's backpack with one containing a bomb.
-Susan warns Ford in time during a Verka Serduchka concert and then pursues the man, accidentally killing him during the ensuing fight.
-She finds proof, on his body, that De Luca is going to Rome.
+Susan sees the man from the photo switch Ford's backpack with one containing a bomb.
+She warns Ford in time, prompting him to throw it into the Seine, interrupting the nearby Verka Serduchka concert.
+Pursuing the man, she accidentally kills him during the ensuing fight.
+Susan finds proof that De Luca is going to Rome.
+Now more determined than ever, she is sent after him.

+Susan's contact there is Aldo, a lustful Italian who repeatedly flirts with her.
+Following De Luca into a casino, Susan saves Rayna's life from an assassination attempt in which her drink was spiked with acid.

-In Rome, Susan meets her contact Aldo.
-She follows De Luca into a casino, where she saves Rayna's life.
-She invites Susan into her inner circle, taking her by private jet to Budapest.
-In mid-flight, the steward kills Rayna's crew, but Susan subdues him.
-Rayna believes her to be a CIA agent, but Susan convinces her that she was hired by her father to protect her.
+Rayna invites Susan into her inner circle, taking her by private jet to Budapest.
+In mid-flight, the steward kills Rayna's crew, but Susan subdues him and takes control of the plane.
+Rayna believes her to be a CIA agent, but Susan convinces Rayna she is a bodyguard who was hired by Rayna's father.